Applying for a Grant

 After You’re Awarded A Grant

 Grant funds are generally paid out at the end of the project and upon submission of final report materials.
-However, the grantee may request up to 90% of the award at any time during the course of the project, provided they have submitted publicity materials to HI.
+However, the grantee may request up to 90% of the award at any time during the course of the project, provided they have submitted publicity materials and a signed Conditions of Award letter to HI.
 At least 10% of the award will be retained by Humanities Iowa until receipt of the final report materials.

 Final reports must include both a narrative and financial accounting of the project.
 In addition, we ask grantees to share statistics and evidence of impact, such as attendance numbers, press coverage, and social media engagement.
 This information helps Humanities Iowa measure and share the value of your project with the public and our funders.